iblech/sshlatex/README.md

 * Not customizable.
 * Doesn't support fancy reruns of LaTeX for making sure that references are correct and so on.
 This tool is for rapidly iterating.

+## License

+sshlatex is dual-licensed, meaning that you can use, redistribute and modify it under the terms of either:

+1. The GNU General Public License (GPL), version 3 or (at your option) any later version published by the Free Software Foundation.
+2. The LaTeX Project Public License (LPPL), version 1.3c or (at your option) any later version.